Scorpil/scorpil.com/content/post/aws-vpc.md

 +++
-title = "Demystifying AWS VPC" description = "Short step-by-step guide to create a secure custom VPC in AWS" tags = [
+title = "Demystifying AWS VPC" description = "A short step-by-step guide to creating a secure custom VPC in AWS" tags = [
     "aws",
     "vpc",